Karanmehra7107/Health-Insurance-Prediction/README.md

   ## About project
 A simple yet challenging project, to anticipate whether the insurance will be claimed or not.
 The complexity arises due to the fact that the dataset has fewer samples, & is slightly imbalanced.
 In this we challenge how we can overcome these obstacles & build a good predictive model to classify them!

+Objective:
+•	Understand the Dataset & cleanup (if required).
+•	Build classification model to predict weather the insurance will be claimed or not.
+•	Also fine-tune the hyperparameters & compare the evaluation metrics of vaious classification algorithms.

 ## Flow chart